JengaMasterG/PalPad/README.md

 `go run .`

-If the package was built:
+If the package was built / running from the binary:

-Linux: `./palworldcli`
+Linux:

-Windows: `./palworldcli.exe`
+`tar -xvf PalPad.tar.xz && make user-install`.
+It will be available from the desktop app launcher.

+Windows: `./PalPad.exe` or double-click PalPad.exe to install